 - On The Former Bavarin Brewery Site (2016 - Present)

-Officials in Kenton County and Covington, Kentucky, wrestled with ways to improve their municipal buildings, and provide better services, especially after 2010.
-It was not readily apparent that the former Bavarian Brewery property would be a solution to these challenges, at least for the county, until sometime in 2015 or early 2016.
-However, after the prospects of legalizing casinos in Kentucky failed in 2008, and as events unfolded over the next several years along with various studies commissioned to evaluate alternatives, this site provided a unique opportunity for Kenton County to develop one complex that consolidated five different departments.
+Officials in Kenton County and Covington, Kentucky, wrestled with ways to improve their municipal buildings and provide better services, especially after 2010.
+It was not readily apparent that the former Bavarian Brewery property would offer a solution to these challenges for the county, until sometime in 2015 or early 2016.
+However, after the prospects of legalizing casinos in Kentucky failed in 2008, and as events unfolded over the next several years - along with various studies commissioned to evaluate alternatives - this site provided a unique opportunity for Kenton County to develop one complex that consolidated five different departments.
 These included the Fiscal Court, the County and Commonwealth’s Attorneys offices, the Sheriff Department, the PVE (Property Value Administrator), the County and Circuit Clerks Offices, and the PDS (Planning and Development Services of Kenton County).
-This allowed for greater efficiencies and aslo made it more convenient for residents and businesses working in Kenton County.
-This was an enormous and challenging undertaking, which took over a decade.
-Even though the acquisition of the Bavarian did not occur until 2016, there is some background information that is covered several years before then going.
-However, most of the project was completed over a five year timeline beginning in 2015, as explained chronologically in the following, with specific milestone dates.
+The combination of these entities would allow for greater efficiencies and also make it more convenient for residents and businesses working in Kenton County.
+It was an enormous and challenging undertaking which took over a decade.
+Even though the acquisition of the Bavarian site did not occur until 2016, there is some background information that is covered several years before then below.
+However, most of the project was completed over a five-year timeline that began in 2015, as explained chronologically in the following with specific milestone dates.

 KENTON COUNTY'S OFFICE SPACE DILEMMA

 The Kenton County Administration Building (KCAB) was located at 303 Court Street in downtown Covington, KY.
 (See the photo on the right.)
 The structure was built in 1969 and was occupied by different Government entities.
 The main occupant was the Kenton County Fiscal Court (KCFC).
-However, in 2010, the jail in the Kenton County CAB was moved to a new Kenton County Detention Center, some tenants had moved out previously and the building was only 40% occupied - mostly by the KCFC.
-The structure had never had a major renovation, there were mechanical issues with one of three elevators inoperable and parking was not free.
-Elected officials began discussing their options with the building shortly after the 2000 millenium.
+However, in 2010, the jail in the Kenton County CAB was moved to a new Kenton County Detention Center, some tenants had moved out, and the building was only 40% occupied - mostly by the KCFC.
+The structure had never had a major renovation, there were mechanical issues (with one of three elevators totally inoperable), and parking was not convenient or free.
+Elected officials began discussing their options to use the building shortly after the 2000 millennium.

-In August of 2010, the Kenton County Fiscal Court (KCFC) commissioned planning and programming services to study to remain in the building, by renvovating the KCAB.
-The main issues for the KCFC was whether they should stay or leave, i.e., renovate or relocate, and how to repurpose the building if they left.
+In August of 2010, the Kenton County Fiscal Court (KCFC) commissioned planning and programming services to study the viability of remaining in the building by renovating the KCAB.
+The main issues for the KCFC were whether they should stay or leave, i.e., renovate or relocate, and how to repurpose the building if they left.
 Over the next few years, the Kenton County Fiscal Court and Covington officials considered various alternatives.

-In early 2015, Kenton County and the City of Covington had been in discussions to develop a facility that they could jointly use.
-In particular, the development of Duveneck Square, named after a famous Covington born artist (see Frank Duveneck), was examined.
-However, with a site size of only 2.29 acres, it was unable to adequatly support on site surface parking, and would require a garage at an additional cost.
+In early 2015, Kenton County and the City of Covington launched discussions to develop a facility that they could use together.
+In particular, the development of Duveneck Square, named after a famous Covington-born artist (see Frank Duveneck), was considered.
+However, with a site size of only 2.29 acres, the location was unable to adequately support on-site surface parking and would require the construction of a garage at an additional cost.

 In the fall of 2015, Catalytic Funding Corporation (of NKY) was engaged to prepare a comparative relocation analysis of possible sites.
 The KCFC, presided by Judge Executive Kris Knochelmann, desired not only to relocate their offices from the KCAB, but there was also an interest to consolidate other departments into one county government center.
 One of the major objectives for the new county office complex was that it needed to have sufficient and free surface parking.
 It was estimated this would require a site for parking alone of about 3 acres.